The Freedom Trail

 How tough is this trek?

 Just because we’re in Europe and reasonably close to home, it doesn’t mean that you’re undertaking a gentle walk in the hills!
-This is a fairly challenging trek with significant altitude gain and some long days, including a fixed rope on a steeper section.
+This is a challenging trek with significant altitude gain and some long days, including a fixed rope on a steeper section.
 Worth thinking about when you consider that the escapees of the war had none of this assistance, and often did all the walking in the dark to avoid capture!

 Health and Safety